-Caring for your injury: Week 1-3
+Caring for your injury: Week 1-4

-Remember to use your sling for the first three weeks.
+Remember to use your sling for the first six weeks, including in bed at night.
 Take it off to wash, dress and do your exercises.
-You don't have to wear your sling at night.
-You may find it more comfortable to sleep propped up on pillows
+You may find it more comfortable to sleep propped up on pillows.